Bloglovin

 1. Ohelo Café – Casual Fine Dining with Island Flair

-Just minutes from Hawai‘i Volcanoes National Park, Ohelo Café is a must-visit for couples and families alike.
+Just minutes from Hawai‘i Volcanoes National Park, Volcano hi Ohelo Café is a must-visit for couples and families alike.
 Known for its wood-fired pizzas, local seafood, and handcrafted cocktails, this restaurant captures the spirit of Volcano perfectly — cozy, creative, and full of character.
 Try the ahi poke pizza or macadamia-nut pesto pasta, and don’t skip dessert; the lilikoi cheesecake is unforgettable.

 2. Volcano House Restaurant – Dining with a View